nishgowda/aegisnet/README.md

   try {
     const stats = await client.get('total');
     // note: Redis will store the data as a JSON string
-    //  so its important you parse to work with data. res.status(200).send(JSON.parse(stats));
+    //  so it's important you parse to work with data. res.status(200).send(JSON.parse(stats));
   } catch (error) {
     throw error;